Code-Institute-Submissions/savasana_yoga/README.md

 * I want to receive an email confirmation after booking a class.
 * I would like a blog to read more about the yoga studio, and yoga in general.
 * I would like the ability to comment on blog posts.
-* I would like the ability to edit or remove comments I make on a blog post.
+* I would like the ability to remove comments I make on a blog post.
 * I want the ability to filter classes between difficulty levels.
 * I want the ability to view a timetable or schedule for yoga classes.
 * I want a website that is easily accessed on my mobile phone and tablet.